-Seascape Caribbean was contracted by the Goldeneye Resort and Spa in Oracabessa, St Mary, Jamaica in 2008 to develop and implement a snorkeling garden and trail along the resort's extensive coastline, including fisheries management and coral culture initiatives.
+Seascape Caribbean was contracted by the Goldeneye Resort and Spa in Oracabessa, St Mary, Jamaica in 2008 to develop and implement a snorkelling garden and trail along the resort's extensive coastline, including fisheries management and coral culture initiatives.
 To our knowledge, this was the first privately funded nursery culture and enhancement project ever done.

-This programme was subsumed by the local fishing community body when the Oracabessa Bay Fish Sanctuary came on-stream in 2012.
-Seascape Caribbean remains part of the sanctuary and coral enhancement progresses in part as the ecological advisor to the Oracabessa Foundation and the Oracabessa Marine Trust.
+This programme was subsumed by the local fishing community when the Oracabessa Bay Fish Sanctuary came on-stream in 2012.
+Seascape Caribbean remains part of the sanctuary and coral enhancement progresses as the ecological advisor to the Oracabessa Foundation and the Oracabessa Marine Trust.

-The coastal ecosystems of the Oracabessa Bay were heavily impacted by coastal development, dredging and reclamation through the 1960s and 1970s, hurricanes in 1980 (Alan) and 1988 (Gilbert) and by the regional disease events in branching corals and urchins through the early 1980s.
+The coastal ecosystems of the Oracabessa Bay were heavily impacted by coastal development and reclamation through the 1960s and 1970s, hurricanes in 1980 (Alan) and 1988 (Gilbert) and by the regional disease events in branching corals and urchins through the early 1980s.

 Oracabessa is ostensibly a fishing community and the local reefs are heavily fished by spear, net and fish trap.
 In 2012, a fish of any species larger than one’s hand was uncommon.

-Ecosystem is out of balance and coral diseases persist, often facilitated by corallivorous fish and elevated summer temperatures.
-Corallivorous snails and worms are also common.
+As such, the ecosystem is out of balance and coral diseases persist, often facilitated by corallivorous fish, worms and snails and elevated summer temperatures.

 Algae is a poor fish or lobster nursery habitat as compared to coral, thus fisheries have been relatively unproductive.